Chanuku/Semi_ref2sketch_code/README.md

-## Semi-supervised Reference based sketch extraction using a contrastive learning framework
+## Semi-supervised Reference based sketch extraction using a contrastive learning framework [SIGGRAPH 2023]

 This is official implementation of the paper **"Semi-supervised Reference based sketch extraction using a contrastive learning framework"**